 Founder-led SaaS moves fast when the team stays small and the scope stays honest.
-The failure mode is not “bad code”—it is building a platform before you have one workflow customers will pay for.
+The failure mode is not “bad execution”—it is building a platform before you have one workflow customers will pay for.

 Start with one painful job-to-be-done